 Oh, nothing much, other than the fact the law will determine how all your wealth is distributed, and it can take years to get it all sorted!

-What are the advantages of using an online will service (i.e. like the ones listed above)?
+What are the advantages of using an Online Will Service (like the ones listed above)?

-This is true for most online will services, but may not apply to all:
+The following is true for most Online Will Services, but may not apply to all:

 - It’s a quick and easy process